Temporary Protected Status Designated Country: Nicaragua

 Automatic Employment Authorization Document (EAD) Extension

-USCIS is automatically extending through Jan.
-4, 2021, the validity of EADs with the category codes “A-12” or “C-19” and one of the expiration dates shown below that we issued under the TPS designation of Nicaragua to individuals who continue to maintain TPS eligibility:
+We are automatically extending through Oct.
+4, 2021, the validity of EADs with the category codes “A-12” or “C-19” and one of the expiration dates shown below that we issued to beneficiaries under the TPS designation of Nicaragua who continue to maintain TPS eligibility:

-TPS Nicaragua beneficiaries who applied for a new EAD but have not yet received their new EADs are also covered by this automatic extension, provided that the EAD contains one of the expiration dates noted in the chart above.
-Such individuals may show their EAD and the Federal Register Notice (PDF (PDF)) to employers to demonstrate that their EAD and employment authorization have been extended through Jan.
+TPS Nicaragua beneficiaries who applied for a new EAD but have not yet received it are also covered by this automatic extension, as long as the EAD that you have contains one of the expiration dates noted in the chart above.
+When you present an automatically extended EAD to your employer, you should refer them to this Federal Register notice that shows that we have extended your EAD and employment authorization through Oct.
 4, 2021.

-Additionally, USCIS is automatically extending through Jan.
-4, 2021, the validity periods of the following Forms I-94, Arrival/Departure Record, and Forms I-797, Notice of Action (Approval Notice), previously issued to eligible beneficiaries granted TPS under the designation of Nicaragua:
+In addition to EADs, we are automatically extending through Oct.
+4, 2021, the validity periods of the following Forms I-94, Arrival and Departure Records, and Forms I-797, Notice of Action (Approval Notice) previously issued to eligible beneficiaries granted TPS under the designation of Nicaragua:

-TPS beneficiaries who have failed to re-register properly for TPS during either of these re-registration periods should file Form I–821, Application for Temporary Protected Status, and demonstrate “good cause” for failing to re-register on time, as required by law.
+If you failed to re-register properly for TPS during either of these re-registration periods, you should file Form I-821, Application for Temporary Protected Status, and demonstrate “good cause” for failing to re-register on time, as required by law.
 For more information, see:

-- INA section 244(c)(3)(C) (TPS beneficiary’s failure to register without good cause in form and manner specified by DHS is ground for TPS withdrawal);
+- INA section 244(c)(3)(C) (TPS beneficiary’s failure to register without good cause in form and manner specified by DHS is grounds for TPS withdrawal);

 - 8 CFR 244.17(b); and

-Any eligible beneficiary under the TPS designation for Nicaragua who either does not possess an EAD that is automatically extended, or wishes to apply for a new EAD may file Form I–765 with appropriate fee (or fee waiver request).
-If approved, USCIS will issue an EAD with a Jan.
+Any eligible beneficiary under the TPS designation for Nicaragua who either does not possess an EAD that is automatically extended or who wishes to apply for a new EAD may file Form I-765 with appropriate fee (or fee waiver request).
+If approved, we will issue an EAD with an Oct.
 4, 2021, expiration date.
-Similarly, USCIS will issue an EAD with a Jan.
-4, 2021, expiration date for those with pending EAD applications that are ultimately approved.
+Similarly, we will issue an EAD with an Oct.
+4, 2021, expiration date for those with pending EAD applications that we ultimately approve.